California Driver Handbook - Occupant Protection

 Hot Weather Risks

-As stated in the “Unattended Children in Motor Vehicles” section, it is against the law to leave unattended minor children in a vehicle (CVC §15620).
-Additionally, and equally important, it is dangerous and illegal to leave children and/or animals in a hot vehicle.
+It is dangerous and illegal to leave children (CVC §15620) and/or animals in a hot vehicle.
 After sitting in the sun, even if a window is slightly opened, the temperature can rise rapidly inside a parked vehicle.
-The temperature inside a vehicle can rise approximately 40–50 degrees higher than the outside temperature.